Mike Kelly (gridiron football coach, born 1958)

-Mike Kelly is an American gridiron football coach and former player, scout, and executive.
+Mike Kelly (born February 11, 1958) is an American gridiron football coach and former player, scout, and executive.
 He served as the head football coach at Valdosta State University in Valdosta, Georgia from 1997 to 1999 and Widener University in Chester, Pennsylvania from 2014 to 2018.
 In 2009, Kelly was the head coach and general manager for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He has worked as an assistant coach at the high school football level, for several college football teams, and for professional teams in the CFL, XFL, and the National Football League (NFL).
 Kelly played college football as a quarterback at Bluffton College—now Bluffton University—in the late 1970s.
-As of 2025, Kelly is the commissioner of the upcoming revival of the Continental Football League.
+Kelly was the inaugural commissioner of the 2026 revival of the Continental Football League.

 Playing career and education

-Kelly graduated from Muncie Northside High School in Muncie, Indiana in 1976, where as a senior he set a school record for passes attempted and completed in a single season.
+Kelly was born on February 11, 1958, in Waterbury, Connecticut.
+He graduated from Muncie Northside High School in Muncie, Indiana in 1976, where as a senior he set a school record for passes attempted and completed in a single season.
 In 1996, Kelly was inducted into the Delaware County, Indiana Athletic Hall of Fame.
 Kelly's father was a high school football coach in Waterbury, Connecticut.

 Kelly played quarterback for Bluffton College—now known as Bluffton University—in Bluffton, Ohio from 1976 to 1979 and earned his bachelor's degree in health, physical education and recreation.
 When he graduated, Kelly ranked third in career completions (95), fourth in career attempts (242) and fifth in career passing yardage (1,028).
 He was just the sixth player in BC history to pass for over 1,000 yards.
 In 2002, Kelly was inducted into the Bluffton College Hall of Fame.